letsencrypt/website/content/en/post/2019-11-20-how-le-runs-ct-logs.md

 The certificate transparency front end, or [CTFE](https://github.com/google/certificate-transparency-go), provides [RFC 6962](https://tools.ietf.org/html/rfc6962) endpoints and translates them to gRPC API requests for the Trillian backend.

 [Trillian](https://github.com/google/trillian) describes itself as a “transparent, highly scalable and cryptographically verifiable data store.”
 Essentially, Trillian implements a generalized verifiable data store via a Merkle tree that can be used as the back-end for a CT log via the CTFE.
-Trillian consists of two components; the log signer and log server.
+Trillian consists of two components: the log signer and log server.
 The [log signer’s function](https://github.com/google/trillian/blob/master/docs/images/LogDesign.png) is to periodically process incoming leaf data (certificates in the case of CT) and incorporate them into a Merkle tree.
 The log server retrieves objects from a Merkle tree in order to fulfill CT API monitoring requests.

 # Load Balancing